How the Commodity Supplemental Food Program (CSFP) helps low-income seniors get free food.

-The government, in partnership with local charities and non-profits, will provide an assortment of free food and groceries to the low income.
-There will be items such as cheese, milk, juices, cereal, dairy, and other so called commodities.
-Government assistance is wide ranging, and free food is offered for seniors who are sixty years of age or older, pregnant women and families with children up to age six.
+The government, in partnership with local charities and non-profits, will provide an assortment of free food boxes (mostly shelf stable groceries) to older people with low incomes.
+There will be items such as cheese, milk, juices, cereal, beans, rice or pasta, canned fruits and vegetables, and meats.

-Types of free food given to senior citizens, women or kids
+Types of free food given to senior citizens

 High quality commodity foods are made available from CSFP to those who need help.
 All products are made available from the United States Department of Agriculture as well as the Food and Nutrition Service (FNS).
 Local pantries and soup kitchens may also provide supplemental support to clients.
-Free food and groceries that are available for monthly distribution from the government surplus commodity program, at no cost to qualified clients, include:
+Each month, participants receive a box of USDA Foods selected to supplement their diet.
+The list of available food items available for seniors on CSFP include:

 - Cheese and dairy products

 All of the assistance offered from Commodity Supplemental Food Program was never meant to completely fulfill a families diet and meet all of their nutritional needs.
-In other words, the food packages from CSFP will not provide a complete diet.
-However the free government food program is a great source of nutrients that seniors, children, and pregnant women need.
-They can supplement those items and nutrients that are often lacking in the diets of these individuals.
+However the free government food program is a great source of nutrients that seniors, especially those on a fixed income, need.

-How to apply for free food from CSFP near you
+How to apply for free food from CSFP and criteria

-For those that qualify, a pantry or center will distribute food from the CSFP to those who need it most.
-Not only will these agencies provide products, but they will also offer nutrition education and counseling.
-Most agencies will also provide referrals to other nutrition and welfare resources such as Supplemental Nutrition Assistance Program (SNAP), and health care programs such as Medicaid or Medicare.
+- For those that qualify, a pantry or center will distribute food from the CSFP to those who need it most.
+Not only will these agencies provide products, but they will also offer nutrition education, counseling.
+Most agencies will also provide referrals to other resources such as Supplemental Nutrition Assistance Program (SNAP), and health care programs such as Medicaid or Medicare.

 Contacts for CSFP food commodities

-Contact your local state social services or human resources agency for free CSFP food by state below to get more information or to apply.
-Or call a pantry or local community action agency.
+Contact your local state social services or human resources agency for CSFP in your state, or call your regional food bank or community action agency to ask about CSFP pick-up sites and application steps.
+Federal program information is centralized at https://www.fns.usda.gov/csfp/commodity-supplemental-food-program, and your state website will provide local addresses, hours, and ID/income documentation requirements.
 As indicated the criteria to apply for Commodity Supplemental Food Program in each state may vary.
 Select your state below for more details.

 Alabama